adrianardnerg/notes/README.md

 # 2024-01-31
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
 Always strive to learn new programming languages and technologies, as this will expand your skill set and make you a more valuable asset to your team or project.
 Finally, remember to take breaks and maintain a healthy work-life balance, which will lead to long-term success and satisfaction in the field of programming.

+# 2024-02-01
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, based on data and profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+This quote emphasizes the importance of avoiding unnecessary optimization early in the development process.
+It suggests that programmers should prioritize readability, maintainability, and correctness over speculative performance improvements.
+Only after identifying bottlenecks through measurements and analysis should one focus on optimizing specific parts of the codebase.